BombLoL/Novera/README.md

 # Novera
 Novera is just an Identity Fraud hack.
 Novera is still in beta, don't expect anything better from one developer
 # What executor should i use?
-Mobile executor's
+Mobile executor's.
 Mobile hacking isn't patched yet, you may want to use: CodeX, Fluxus, Arceus X, etc
 # Is this safe?
 Yes! (probably)